MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview.md

 ## Available anywhere, on any device

 > [!NOTE]
-> For mobile devices, you'll also need to [Install Dynamics 365 for phones and tablets](../mobile-app/Install-Dynamics-365-for-phones-and-tablets.md).
+> For mobile devices, you can install the applicable app for your device.
+For more inforamtion, see [Install Dynamics 365 for phones and tablets](../mobile-app/Install-Dynamics-365-for-phones-and-tablets.md).

 If you're using a desktop browser, you'll see the various Customer Service apps in the app switcher as shown here: